-Secondary types: these item types will not be listed directly in the "Add new..." menu but only by using the "More..." menu option.
+Secondary types: these item types will not be listed directly in the "Add new..." menu but can only be found using the "More..." menu option.

-If you have deactivated Javascript, the selection form illustrated in Figure 6.2 on the preceding page will contain a link to the item restriction form.
-If you select the "Specify types manually" option, you will need to save the form before the lists for both allowed types and secondary types appear.
+If you have deactivated Javascript, the "Add new item" form will contain a link to a form that allows you to restrict addable item types.
+If you select the "Specify types manually" option, you will need to save the form before lists for both the types allowed and those designated as secondary types will appear.